 Financial Strategies 101 for Residents and Fellows

-We often times get the question, “when should you start your financial planning or look for a financial advisor”.
+We often times get the question, “when should you start your financial strategy or look for a financial professional”.
 We believe that the sooner you can get a financial strategy in motion the better.
 We’ve found that many of the minor, but important financial decision you make early on will shape the foundation for your financial strategy moving forward.
 This will also help pave the way for a smooth transition into practice.
 The below topics outline some of these foundational items to consider, and mistakes we’ve seen made along the way.

 First, it’s important to remember that not all debts are considered “bad debts” that need to be repaid immediately, unless you can’t bear having it hanging around.
 The balancing act of whether to pay down debt or invest can be a big question for many physicians but ultimately depends on your goals.

 From a financial standpoint you have to compare the interest rate of the debt verse the potential rate of return you could obtain over a long time horizon.
-Debts with an interest rate of 0% to 5%, such as current mortgage rates, can actually be beneficial to you for tax purposes and you may be able to obtain a higher rate of return on your savings given a long enough time horizon.
+Debts with an interest rate of 0% to 5%, such as current mortgage rates, can actually be beneficial to you for tax purposes and you may be able to obtain a higher rate of return on your investments given a long enough time horizon.
 Debt with interest rates above 8%, including credit cards, should be paid down as quickly as possible.
 However, most student loans hover in the 5% to 8% area, and there are several ways you can choose to pay down these loans.
 Choose the path that’s best for you.

 - Forbearance: This option allows you, based on your income in residency and the size of your loans, to defer payment until after you finish your education.
 The loans do accrue interest, and it’s added on to the overall amount of the loan once you begin repayment.